00VOID/flblog/content/sessions/session-14.md

 A voice, hoarse and broken, slithered from the darkness.

-_"Alara...?
+_"Elara...?
 How long have I been here?"_

 Torvin hesitated. _"She sent us to speak with you."_